 Arabic letters change their shape with respect to their position:

-Arabic writing is cursive mostly alike English writing.
-In a word all the letters are connected and they do not exist in separate form and due to this feature.
+Arabic writing is cursive mostly like English writing.
+In a word, all the letters are connected and they do not exist in separate forms and due to this feature.
 Certain changes are occurring in their shapes.
 When you write an English word certain changes are also made there.
 For example, the letters “s “will be bounded to the letters on the left with the diagonal stoke if the processing letter is e.g. an “n”. while in Arabic these changes are different.

-After having an experience with Arabic letters, the pronunciation of these letters is easy at some extent.
+After having experience with Arabic letters, the pronunciation of these letters is easy to some extent.
 For this purpose, the letters are split down into the following three groups.

 In this category, all those letters are found which exactly pronounced as their English equivalent